fxstr/video-optimizer-api/docs/API.md

 # Features
 - Support for JPG, AV1, H.264 as output formats
-- Supports resizing (width or height)
+- Supports resizing (width, height or both)
 - Supports trimming (from and/or to)
 - Provides caching (once a video has been converted, it is loaded much faster as it is delivered directly from cache)